jugisahunk/scrumchecklist/scrumchecklist.md

 ####Sprint Planning
 - Do the attendants understand the purpose of Sprint Planning?
 - Does the entire Scrum Team collaborate to plan the work of the upcoming Sprint?
+- Does the Scrum Team include outside members when needed?
 - Does the event consistently conclude within it's time box?
 - Are the following questions answered:
     - What can be delivered in the Increment resulting from the upcoming Sprint?